 - You can be exempted from testing if you have at least 4 years journeyman-level experience in the field in which you’re looking to get licensed.
 Journeyman-level means that you are qualified to work unsupervised, rather than at the apprentice level.

 - For 5 of the past 7 years preceding the application, you have been listed on another active license in good standing.
 This is to encourage the presence of experienced individuals in California’s contractor pool.

-- You may be exempt if state registrar determines the license being requested is closely related enough to an existing license that you already possess.
+- You may be exempt if the state registrar determines the license being requested is closely related enough to an existing license that you already possess.

-When filling out the 5-page application, the CSLB stresses that applicants carefully complete out each and every section.
+When filling out the 5-page application, the CSLB stresses that applicants carefully complete each and every section.
 This is a must.
 Of the thousands of applications they receive each year, 45% are rejected due to incomplete information.

 Your Contractor License Bond